Wang-Lin-boop/PPI-Miner/README.md

 Usage of 3DPPI-Miner
 ----

 3DMotif-Dock is the running script of 3DPPI-Miner, Run `3DMotif-Dock -h` to show the help information of 3DPPI-Miner.
+__Take care!__ don't use the same chain name to your database, the default chainname in database is "B".

 &ensp;&ensp; 1.
 Search for flexible structural motif.
 ```